Eligibility

 The plan considers your domestic partner eligible for coverage if you:

-• are no less than 18 years of age.
+• Are at least 18 years of age.

-• are jointly responsible for each other’s common welfare and living expenses and are financially interdependent.
+• Are jointly responsible for each other’s common welfare and living expenses, and are financially interdependent.

-• have registered a declaration of domestic partnership with the appropriate government offices.
+• Have registered a declaration of domestic partnership with the appropriate government offices.

 Eligibility While on Leave

-If you are on a leave of absence for military duty, you may continue medical, dental, prescription drug, and vision benefits coverage for you and your covered dependents.
-Please see “if you enter Military Service” for more information.
+If you are on a leave of absence for military duty, you may continue to receive medical, dental, prescription drug, and vision benefits coverage for both yourself and your covered dependents.
+Please see “If you enter Military Service” for more information.

 The Family and Medical Leave Act (FMLA)